Tag: bodaq

 I finally got my chance.

-My first real film job was
+My first real vinyl wrap installation job

-a residential kitchen cabinet door
+was a residential kitchen cabinet door

 in the middle of August heat.